john-yuan/HttpClient.js/README.md

 import HttpClient from 'x-http-client';

 /**
- * Tip: You'd better save the configured instance of `HttpCient` in
+ * Tip: You'd better save the configured instance of `HttpClient` in
  * a individual module and reuse it in other place of your project.
  */
 const client = new HttpClient({